 The website of the Radiation and Nuclear Safety Authority includes a list of key legislation in the field of radiation safety.

-- Decree of the Ministry of Social Affairs and Health on the medical use of radiation 423/2000 (Finlex)
+Ministry of Social Affairs and Health Decree on Ionising Radiation

-- Decree of the Ministry of Social Affairs and Health on limiting public exposure to non-ionizing radiation 294/2002 (in Finnish)
+Decree of the Ministry of Social Affairs and Health on limiting public exposure to non-ionizing radiation

 The Radiation and Nuclear Safety Authority has compiled a list of links on radiation and nuclear safety legislation on its website.